2 indicted for election fraud in New Jersey council race

 Ultimately, the Passaic County Board of Elections decided not to count 800 ballots cast in the race and a judge ordered a new election for last November.

-Mendez, 45, and Paterson City Councilman Michael Jackson, 49, were originally charged in a criminal complaint last June.
+Mendez, 45, and Councilman Michael Jackson, 49, were originally charged in a criminal complaint last June.
 Despite the pending criminal charges, Mendez won a tight race in November.

 The indictments handed up last month charge Mendez and Jackson with multiple counts including election fraud, unauthorized possession of ballots and falsifying or tampering with public records.
 The state attorney general’s office alleged the men collected ballots from voters and delivered them to county officials, which candidates are prohibited from doing.